 Moving to Colombia

 Moving to Colombia, I knew I would encounter a different culture and would need to become proficient in a new language.
-There would no doubt be many changes in my life and many things to learn.
-However, the biggest lessons learned have been about myself
+There would no doubt be many changes in my life, and many things to learn.
+The biggest lessons learned however, have been about myself

 I never imagined how I would feel in such a different setting and it didn't take long to find out.